I love me some comets.

 Most of the spacecraft flew past the comets, taking data as they went.
 But in 2005 we tried something a little different: the image above is from the Deep Impact mission to Comet Tempel 1.
 The spacecraft slammed a big block of copper into the comet's 8 x 5 km (5 x 3 mile) nucleus to create a crater, exposing the material underneath for study.
 The 10 km/sec (6 miles/sec) collision blew a crater 100 meters across.

-[Update (Jan.
-20, 2014): EPOXI visited comet Hartley 2 in November 2010, a few months after this article was originally written, so I've updated this to include it.
-I'll do the same for 67P/Churyumov-Gerasimenko in 2014.]
+Update, Jan.
+20, 2014: EPOXI visited comet Hartley 2 in November 2010, a few months after this article was originally written, so I've updated this to include it.

 The best comet hunter of all time is SOHO